MuhammadHammad-QA/Project/README.md

+# Flask App

+## Overview

+This project is designed to achieve the following functionalities:
+* Parse data: Read the data from log file to generate new file and write the desired data to it.
+* Record data: Read data from generated file (fermi.txt) and write to mysql databse.
+* API: Extract and show the data using apis.

-# Project
+## Project Structure

-This project appears to be a Python project based on the presence of files like requirements.txt and api.py.

 Here's a breakdown of the directory structure:
 <pre>